Meas Soksophea

-Meas Soksophea (Khmer: មាស សុខសោភា) (born January 29, 1984) is a Cambodian pop singer.
+Meas Soksophea (Khmer: មាស សុខសោភា); born January 29, 1984) is a Cambodian pop singer.

 Early life

-Meas Soksophea was born on January 29, 1984, in Kampong Speu province to a father named Meas Sarim, a former director of the Kampong Speu Provincial Department of Industry, and a mother and Sok Vilun, a former employee of the Department of Industry.
+Meas Soksophea was born on January 29, 1984, in Kampong Speu province to a father named Meas Sarim, a former director of the Kampong Speu Provincial Department of Industry, and a mother Sok Vilun, a former employee of the Department of Industry.
 Meas Soksophea has three siblings and she is the second child in the family.
 The eldest son in the family, Meas Sokratanak, is also a songwriter.
 He is the general manager of Town Production and the youngest son, Meas Sok Vannak, is a military officer.
 In 1990, Meas Soksophea's family decided to move from Kampong Speu province to live in Kandal province's Kien Svay district for a while.
 When her father suddenly died, the burden of providing for the family fell on his children.
 Meas Soksophea and her brother decided to sing at various weddings, usually paid with a small salary, until 2000 when Cambodia experienced the biggest flood in the country.
 The flood severely affected the Cambodian economy, with a loss of approximately $161 million and affected about 750,000 people.
 Due to the severe financial crisis, Sok Sophea decided to drop out of high school in the 10th grade, and moved for the second time, leaving Kandal province to Phnom Penh in 2002, and continued to sing in various restaurants and entertainment centers in Phnom Penh until she was offered to join Reaksmey Stung Sangke Productions in 2004.